 guidance counselor, and a passing score on the Mississippi College Placement

-The Lott Leadership Institute for High School students seeks the nomination of outstanding high school students from throughout the Southeast for its summer program each year.
-The program is organized with the sponsorship of the Lott Leadership nstitute, named in honor of Ole Miss alumnus and U.S. Senator Trent Lott.
-The institute is devoted to fostering leadership skills, particularly in young people.
+The Lott Leadership Institute for High School students selects outstanding high school students from throughout the Southeast for its summer program each year.
+The program is organized with the sponsorship of the Lott Leadership Institute.
+The Institute is devoted to fostering leadership skills, particularly in young people.

-Mississippi StarTalk is a program funded by the Federal government to provide current high school sophomores and juniors with intensive instruction in Chinese on the Ole Miss campus in Oxford during the Second Summer Session.
-Up to twenty-five students will be selected to participate in the program.
-In addition to studying Chinese inside and outside of the classroom, students will participate in a cultural program introducing them to China, its people, and its culture.
-Students will receive StarTalk scholarships that cover the cost of their instruction and books, and provide them with housing and meals on the Ole Miss campus.
-All students who complete the program will receive college credit in Mandarin Chinese.
+Mississippi StarTalk is a program funded by the federal government to provide current high school sophomores and juniors with intensive instruction in Chinese on the Ole Miss campus in Oxford during the second summer session.
+Up to twenty-five students selected to participate in the program.
+In addition to studying Chinese inside and outside of classroom, students participate in a cultural program introducing them to China, its people, and its culture.
+Students receive StarTalk scholarships that cover the cost of their instruction and books, and provide them with housing and meals on the Ole Miss campus.
+All students who complete the program receive college credit in Mandarin Chinese.

-The Summer College for High School Students provides opportunities for students entering the 11th and 12th grades in the fall of 2009 to explore academic interests, get acquainted with college life, earn college credit, widen their horizons, and develop friendships that will last a lifetime.
-The dates for Session I are May 25-June 23; for Session II, June 24-July 24.
+The Summer College for High School Students provides opportunities for students entering the 11th and 12th grades in the following fall to explore academic interests, get acquainted with college life, earn college credit, widen their horizons, and develop friendships that will last a lifetime.